 - Welsh mountain ponies come from Wales

-“Native ponies should be shown with the riders wearing tweed jackets and short jodhpur boots,” says native pony producer and judge Sam Roberts, whose many accolades include the BSPS Heritage supreme championship at Olympia in 2014.
+“Native ponies should be shown with the riders wearing tweed jackets and short jodhpur boots,” says native pony producer and judge Sam Roberts, whose many accolades include the BSPS Heritage supreme championship at Olympia.

 “Make sure your pony has correctly fitted tack and always check breed standards for advice on trimming and showing your native.